mathworks/OpenTelemetry-MATLAB/README.md

 ### Status
 - Currently only tracing is supported.
 Metrics and logs will be in the future.
-- This package is supported and has been tested on Windows&reg; and Linux&reg;.
-We will add macOS support in the future.
+- This package is supported and has been tested on Windows&reg;, Linux&reg;, and macOS.

 ### MathWorks Products (https://www.mathworks.com)